MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ## Open Guides Analytics

-### Set up your reports for the first time
+### Set up the latest version of the reports

-You can set up Guide Analytics for the first time through the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app.
+You can set up latest Guide Analytics reports through the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app.

 > [!NOTE]
 > Guides Analytics requires the freely available [Power BI Desktop application](https://powerbi.microsoft.com/get-started/).
 Talk to your admin if you don't have permission to install [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop on your computer.